-(1) An authorised person who has reason to believe that a person has committed a prescribed offence against a regulation or local law made under this Act may, within 28 days after the alleged offence is believed to have been committed, give an infringement notice to the alleged offender the presence of
+(1) An authorised person who has reason to believe that a person has committed a prescribed offence against a regulation or local law made under this Act may, within 28 days after the alleged offence is believed to have been committed, give an infringement notice to the alleged offender.

-This Local Government (Meeting Procedures) Local Law 2022 was adopted by resolution of the Council of the City of Melville at a meeting held on [day] [month] 2022.
+This Local Government (Meeting Procedures) Local Law 2022 was adopted by resolution of the Council of the City of Melville at a meeting held on 19 April 2022.

-The Common Seal)of the City of Melville)was affixed in)
+The Common Seal)of the City of Melville)was affixed in)the presence of)

-George Gear Mayor Date Marten Tieleman Chief Executive Officer Date sonsultation drattion
+George Gear Mayor Date Marten Tieleman Chief Executive Officer Date